MichaelXi3/MichaelXi3.github.io/_posts/2024-01-30-operating-system-synchronization.md

 ## Low-Level Hardware Primitives

 Low-level hardware primitives for synchronization provide an important characteristic: **Atomicity** of operations.
-The hardware level atomicity means that the operations are either done or undone, which is the fundamental building block of high-level synchronization primitives such as locks and semaphores.
+The hardware level atomicity means that the operations are either done or undone, which is the fundamental building block of high-level synchronization primitives such as lock and semaphore.

 There are primarily four types of hardware primitives: **TestAndSet (TAS)**, **Swap**, **CompareAndSwap (CAS)**, and **FetchAndAdd (FAA)**.